-Deleted: <#>This section does not aim to provide guidance to life assurance companies, other than for the purposes of providing institutional funds as described in paragraph 8.1(c).
-In addition, it does not cover the issuance or trading of shares in closed-ended investment vehicles (e.g. investment trusts).
-Guidance on other life assurance products can be found in Sector 7: Life assurance and life-related pensions and investment products.
-The issuance and trading of shares in investment trusts etc. fall within the scope of Sector 14: Corporate finance and Sector 10: Execution-only stockbroking, respectively.¶ financing.
+- 8.58.4 As outlined in Part I Chapter 4, all firms must develop a risk-based approach to mitigating the risk of their products and services being used for the purposes of money laundering or terrorist financing.
 Firms start from the premise that most customers are not money launderers or terrorist financiers.
-However, firms should have systems in place to identify and highlight those customers who, on criteria established by the firm, may indicate that they present a higher risk.

-8.5 Firms should assess the risk of the products they provide, the services they offer and the relationships that they have with their customer.
+However, firms should have systems in place to identify and highlight those customers who, on criteria established by the firm, may indicate that they present a higher risk. - 8.68.5 Firms should assess the risk of the products they provide, the services they offer and the relationships that they have with their customer.
 Where a low degree of risk is determined then Simplified Due Diligence (SDD) may be applied.
-Where a high risk is identified then Enhanced Due Diligence (EDD) measures must be applied; in other circumstances, tandard Customer Due Diligence (CDD) will apply.
+Where a high risk is identified then Enhanced Due Diligence (EDD) measures shouldmust be applied; in other circumstances, standard Customer Due Diligence (CDD) will apply.